 It is said that it is the fastest-growing sport in the world.
 These days, lacrosse is played all over the world.
 With the highest popularity in the USA and Canada.
 Here teams are located mostly in colleges and universities and have a national league as well.

-Currently, there are four versions of lacrosse: men’s field lacrosse, women’s field lacrosse, box lacrosse, and inter lacrosse.
+Currently, there are five versions of lacrosse: men’s field lacrosse, women’s field lacrosse, box lacrosse, and inter lacrosse and lacrosse sixes.

 Men’s field lacrosse is the signature version of lacrosse.
 There are multiple small variations of the rules, however, there is an international version.
 Men’s teams can consist of 40 members of which 23 are allowed to participate at a game.
 It is played 10 vs 10 on a field the same size as a soccer or field hockey field.
 Each team has a goal of 2 by 2 meters, which is placed inside the field, similar to ice hockey.
 A team wins by throwing the ball, running while the ball is in their stick and scoring goals by shooting the ball in the goal.
 In order to take the ball from the opponent, the players can intercept the ball or force the ball out of the stick of the opponent by either hitting the opponent’s stick with their own or by body checking the player.
 Further, hitting the opponent’s stick and bodychecking is also allowed when the ball is on the ground within 3 meters.